wookietreiber/tautolomator/README.md

 This project provides a simulator for algorithms used in [Boolean Logic][1] which is intended to be a helpful learning tool for computer science students.
+This project has been started by computer science stundents of the [University of Cooperative Education Leipzig][9] during the "Programming in C/C++" seminar.
+It is intended to be extended by students of the following terms or even other universities.
+For some ideas about how to extend this project see the extensions section below.

 Supported Algorithms